 Good task lighting can make or break a bathroom.
-If done poorly, your bathroom lighting can produce shadows, glare and can create an unpleasant appearance.
-As with most lighting, bathroom lighting is best layered to give several lighting levels.
+If done poorly, your bathroom vanity lighting can produce shadows, glare and can create an unpleasant appearance.
+As with most lighting, bathroom light fittings are best layered to give several lighting levels.
 It is good to have general lighting that produces light to maneuver through the room, task lighting for the daily functions, and ambient lighting for a pleasant atmosphere.

 A continuing trend for bathrooms is remodeling existing rooms to improve function and value of the house.
 Remodeling your current space can have several benefits, such as creating a space that is custom for your needs, create a spa like atmosphere where you can relax and unwind, as well as improving the space for daily functions.
 Regardless of your reason to improve the bathroom, good lighting plays a key role in a good bathroom.

 Pro Designer Bathroom Lighting Tips

 Basically, this type of lighting provides general lighting for the whole bathroom.
 Sometimes the light is combined with a fan and function trumps style.
 A ceiling fixture will provide enough lighting to maneuver through the room, assuring that you will be able to see everything in it, and contribute to your safety.